Regression-Games/RegressionBot/docs/api.md

 <p> <b><u>Name versus Display Name</u></b><br>
    An Entity&#39;s name is a unique identifier, and its display name is typically the same or similar identifier but in a human-readable format.
    As an example, the Ender Dragon is the readable name, or display name, of the Entity named ender_dragon.
 Likewise, Grass Block is the display name of the block named grass_block.
-   This library provides functions to accept the name exclusively, or the name and display name interchangeably, so the identifier you use is up to your own personal tastes.</p>
+   This library provides functions to accept the name but not the display name for conciseness and efficiency</p>
 </dd>
 <dt><a href="#BestHarvestTool">BestHarvestTool</a></dt>
 <dd><p>A result model for finding the best harvesting tool including the tool if found and the digTime for that tool/block combo.